 Specifications of the Reynaers SL 38 Windows.

-Reynaers SL 38 Windows come with the typical high insulation, weather performance and security credentials many Reynaers products have as standard.
+Reynaers SL 38 Windows have the typical high insulation, weather performance and security credentials many Reynaers products have as standard.
 You can find the full technical details on the Reynaers SlimLine 38 page, although some of the figures quoted very much depend on the frame profiles and glass combination used.

 Advanced thermal breaks combine with high quality aluminium extrusions and the glass units.
 Using glass having a soft-coat low-emissivity coating, warm edge spacer bars and argon gas fill, these windows easily surpass the requirements of Building Regulations for insulation and U-Values get as low as 1.4Wm2K.
 Triple glazing goes up to 55mm thick.